linuxchata/medical-soft/README.md

 - Email notifications
 - Scheduler for appointments
 - Automatic database backup
+- Supports of English, Ukrainian and Russian languages of user interface

 ## Visual Studio 2015 and SQL Server
 ### Prerequisites